FilipLorin/DnD5eVault/Rules/Modules/Class Features/Eldritch Invocations.md

 A new page appears in your Book of Shadows.
 With your permission, a creature can use its action to write its name on that page, which can contain a number of names equal to your proficiency bonus.

 When any creature whose name is on the page is reduced to 0 hit points but not killed outright, the creature magically drops to 1 hit point instead.
-Once this magic is triggered, no creature can benefit from it until you finish a long rest.
+Once this magic is triggered, no creature can benefit from it until you finish a [[long rest]].

 As an action, you can magically erase a name on the page by touching it.